Kteq1/HiddenArmor/README.md

 # HiddenArmor
-This plugin allows players to hide their armor so they can show off their skins to everyone.
+This plugin allows players to hide their armor so their skins are always visible to everyone.

 Command: /togglearmor - Hides your own armor

-All configuration exaplained in the config.yml file.
+All configuration is explained in the config.yml file.